schombert/Project-Alice/docs/contributing.md

 #### Testers:

 We are looking for people who can build a C++ project and run it, but who don't want to (or aren't comfortable) contributing code.
 Testers are expected to build the project and poke at it on a semi-regular basis to find bugs, especially those that don't appear for the software/hardware combinations that we are developing on.
 Speak to our project coordinator if you are interested in being a tester.

-#### Not looking for at the moment:

-Translators -- this is a very late-stage consideration and we are nowhere near there yet.

 #### Other: